 • The progress and outcomes recorded at review

-SEN Support category has replaced School Action and School Action Plus in conjunction with the 2014 SEN Code of Practice Act.
+SEN Support categories have replaced School Action now known as Targeted SEN Support and School Action Plus now known as Specialist SEN Support, in conjunction with the 2015 SEN Code of Practice Act.

 SEN Support category is characterised by interventions that are different from or additional to the normal differentiated curriculum.
-School Action intervention can be triggered through concern, supplemented by evidence that, despite receiving differentiated teaching, students:
+School Action now Targeted SEN Support, intervention can be triggered through concern, supplemented by evidence that, despite receiving differentiated teaching, students:-

 • Make little or no progress